PanwarM/IoT-Penetration-Testing101-guide/README.md

    - ___btlejuice___

-   'BtleJuice is a complete framework to perform Man-in-the-Middle attacks on Bluetooth Smart devices (also known as Bluetooth Low Energy)'
+   "BtleJuice is a complete framework to perform Man-in-the-Middle attacks on Bluetooth Smart devices (also known as Bluetooth Low Energy)"
    "BtleJuice is composed of two main components: an interception proxy and a core.
-These two components are required to run on independent machines in order to operate simultaneously two bluetooth 4.0+ adapters."
+These two components are required to run on independent machines in order to operate simultaneously two bluetooth 4.0+ adapters.
         - Running btlejuice
         - btlejuice-proxy (in vm)
         - btlejuice -u (ip address) -w (host linux)